 Plan your trip around significant festivals or events for unique traditions and customs.

-Embrace the heat and humidity; experience Asunción when locals are often on holiday, giving the city a quieter vibe.
+Embrace the heat and humidity; experience Asunción when locals are frequently on holiday, giving the city a quieter vibe.

 Utilize air-conditioned spaces like museums during midday.
 Schedule outdoor activities for early mornings or late afternoons.